QED0711/stack_overflow_nlp/README.md

 ## Dataset

-All data was retrieved directly from Stack Overflow using _Google Query_.
+All data was retrieved directly from Stack Overflow using _Google BigQuery_.

 We limited our dataset to a little over 32 thousand unique posts with five of the most popular programming language categories: